top of page

 What Colors Do Shingles Come in?

 Roof shingles come in a range of colors—from bold and bright to stately and serene.
 Manufacturers like GAF offer shingles in shades of blue, red, gray, green, brown, and more.
-As the #1-selling shingle in North America, Timberline® Shingles set the bar for color and style trends.
-The top trending shingle colors for 2021 include Charcoal, Pewter Gray, Barkwood, Shakewood, and Weathered Wood.
+As the number 1 selling shingle in North America, GAF Timberline® HDZ Shingles set the bar for color and style trends.
+The top trending shingle colors for 2021 include Charcoal, Pewter Gray, Barkwood, Hickory, Shakewood, and Weatherwood.

 Which Shingle Color Is the Most Popular?